GenesysCloudBlueprints/facebook-ivr-deflection-blueprint/blueprint/index.md

 summary: |
   This Genesys Cloud Developer Blueprint provides instructions for adding voice call IVR deflection to Facebook Messenger.
 ---
-This Genesys Cloud Developer Blueprint provides instructions for deflecting voice calls from an IVR to Facebook Messenger.
-This integration also routes messages from Facebook Messenger to Genesys Cloud where our ACD messaging routes the messages to the appropriate agent.
+This Genesys Cloud Developer Blueprint provides instructions for reducing call volume by deflecting voice calls from an IVR to Facebook Messenger.
+This solution also routes messages from Facebook Messenger to Genesys Cloud where our ACD messaging routes them to a self-service bot or agent.

 ![Flowchart for the Facebook IVR deflection](images/fb-ivr-deflection.png "Facebook IVR deflection")